Congruence schemes: Spectrum

 Let $A$ be a sesquiad.
 A congruence $\CC$ is called \e{prime} if $A/\CC$ is integral.
 This is equivalent to $1\nsim_\CC 0$ and

 \begin{lemma} Every congruence $\CC\ne A\times A$ is contained in a prime congruence. \end{lemma}

-\prf This is equivalent to showing that $B=A/\CC$ has a prime congruence.
+\begin{proof} This is equivalent to showing that $B=A/\CC$ has a prime congruence.
 Let $\ph:B\to R$ be a representing morphism and let $\p$ be a prime ideal in the ring $R$.
-Then $E=\ker(B\to R/\p)$ is a prime congruence on $B$.
+Then $E=\ker_c(B\to R/\p)$ is a prime congruence on $B$.\end{proof}

 \begin{definition} Let $\spec_c A$ denote the set of all prime congruences with the topology generated by all sets of the form

 \end{definition}

 \begin{theorem} The space $\spec_c A$ is compact. \end{theorem}